nilsramsperger/docker-counterstrike-go-dedicated/README.md

 # Counterstrike Global Offensive dedicated server
 This image provides a plain CS:GO dedicated server.

-# Attention!
-This is work in progress and not ready for use!

 ## System Requirements
 The server is not contained by the image, to keep it small.
 It will download and install on first start of the container.